shakacode/react-webpack-rails-tutorial/README.md

 Please visit [our forums!](http://forum.shakacode.com).
 We've got a [category dedicated to react_on_rails](http://forum.shakacode.com/c/rails/reactonrails).

 If you're looking for consulting on a project using React and Rails, email us at [contact@shakacode.com](mailto:contact@shakacode.com)!
+See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information on how we can help.

 You can also join our slack room for some free advice.
 Email us for an invite.

 We're looking for great developers that want to work with Rails + React (and react-native!) with a remote-first, distributed, worldwide team, for our own products, client work, and open source.
 [More info here](http://www.shakacode.com/about/index.html#work-with-us).